-APPENDIX A includes the auditor's report and audited statements of cash receipts and disbursements for the Transportation Revenue Bond Program and Transportation Revenue Commercial Paper Program for the year ended June 30, 2005, together with unaudited information.
+APPENDIX A to this part of the Annual Report includes the auditor's report and the audited statements of cash receipts and disbursements for the Transportation Revenue Bond Program and Transportation Revenue Commercial Paper Program for the year ended June 30, 2006, together with unaudited information.
 The State of Wisconsin Building Commission (Commission) has supervision over all matters relating to the State's issuance of revenue obligations.
 The Capital Finance Office, which is part of the Department of Administration's Division of Executive Budget and Finance, is responsible for managing the State's borrowing programs.

 Transportation revenue obligations are issued pursuant to the State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution, dated June 26, 1986, as amended (General Resolution).
 The State has issued transportation revenue obligations in the form of bonds and commercial paper notes.
-J.P.
-Morgan Trust Company, National Association serves as Trustee for the transportation revenue bond program (Trustee).
+The Bank of New York Trust Company, N.A., as successor to J.P.
+Morgan Trust Company, National Association, serves as Trustee for the transportation revenue bond program (Trustee).
 The Trustee serves as registrar and paying agent for the bonds, and Deutsche Bank Trust Company Americas serves as issuing and paying agent for the commercial paper notes.
 The law firm of Quarles & Brady LLP provides bond counsel services to the State for issuance of transportation obligations.
-The State has rarely employed a financial advisor for the issuance of transportation revenue obligations, except for advance refunding issues.